 Indeed, the world would be a different place without the use of analytical instrumentation.
 Most water filtration plants would be very difficult to manage and bring quality water to your tap, with the minimal use of chemicals.

-Process Control Instrumentation.
+What is Process Control Instrumentation?

 Along side monitoring chemical composition, those same chemicals need to be moved by pipe, analyzed for flow, measured for level in storage and even mixed with additions based on instrumentation feedback.